Mercateo/frontend-unit-tests-examples/README.md

 The line numbers in the stack trace are currently allways a little bit off... that happens because of incorrect source maps.
 But the file name should be allways correct.

-# Future of Frontend unit testing
+# Other approaches

 Many people prefer [Jest](https://facebook.github.io/jest/) nowadays.
 It's fast, because it is only run inside a Node environment - not inside a browser engine.
 So you have to mock _all_ Browser APIs (e.g. the DOM).
 Of course most people have done this already in open source projects.
 But it feels _odd_ to test your code inside a different environment where it will be executed by the user.

 Jest features Snapshot testing.
-This can be usefull for testing complex React trees.
+This can be usefull for testing something liek complex React trees.
 You capture a _know good result_ and use it for test to see, if your result changes _anywhere_.
 However this tests really _everything_ and some things are likely to change often (like styling), so it could be possible that you would need to update your snapshots very often - even if your test is not interested in styling differences.

-I prefer to just test what you _think_ is important to keep tests focused.
-You can either do this manually as shown in these examples or with a helper like [`html-looks-like`](https://github.com/staltz/html-looks-like).

-Instead of dynamically overwriting global (or locally exposed) objects and methods (like `fetch`) or using dependency injection for changing the real implementation with a mock, we could use our build system in unit tests to add mocks in the future.
-E.g. we could change `fetch` with a mock for certain tests at build time.
+However... this can be avoided, if you write custom serializers.
+At the end it depends on your use case.

+Another interesting approach is [`html-looks-like`](https://github.com/staltz/html-looks-like) which only tests what "looks like" something.